zengelan/eks-workshop/content/030_container/050_deploy/applications.md

 The Guestbook application uses a simple, multi-tier web application using Kubernetes and Docker.
 There is a Web frontend and a Redis database backend to store data.
 It writes its data to a Redis master instance and reads data from multiple Redis slave instances.

+This is redis-master-deployment.yaml for our backend db service.
+There is no need to copy this content since it is included in the repo clone in your environment.
+Step 1 will deploy the below configuration using a relative path.

 ```
 apiVersion: apps/v1 # for versions before 1.9.0 use apps/v1beta2
 kind: Deployment